-For a great number of lawyers, working in-house is their main career ambition and private practice is getting a fraction of the attention and demand.
+For a number of lawyers, working in-house is a main career ambition.
+Private practice is getting a fraction of the attention and demand.
 Why is that?
-Why are lawyers sometimes so afraid of or unhappy with their natural habitat?

 True, practising in law firms may not always be as attractive as television and movies would make us believe.
 There will be less late night cigars and whisky sessions and more late nights in front of the computer craving your bed.
 You won’t be in court the whole time, throwing jaw-dropping speeches around and winning every case; you will instead be worried whether you actually have the support of the law and making sure you follow all procedural rules.You won’t always be working on ground-breaking stories that will make tomorrow’s news; sometimes you will just be researching the EU regulations on labelling of cosmetics.

-If you would like to discuss your plans please feel free to get in touch with me on 014321555 or firstname.lastname@example.org.
+If you would like to discuss your plans please feel free to get in touch with me.